 All ground floor.
 Two bedrooms: 1 x double, 1 x twin with double bunk beds Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area.

 Electric central heating.
 Electric oven, electric hob with electric fan, microwave, fridge with ice box and mini fridge with small freezer compartment.
-TV with Freeview/DVD, WiFi.
+Radio/CD player, TV with Freeview/DVD, WiFi.
 Fuel and power inc. in rent.
 Washing machine and tumble dryer in shared launderette by coin metre only.
 Bed linen and towel inc. in rent.
 Off road parking for two cars within large car park 15 yards from property.
 Front lawned area with furniture and additional shared lawned areas surrounding the property.
+Games room with pool table, football game, air hockey and table tennis.
 Sorry, no pets and no smoking.
 Shop 1.5 miles in Camelford town centre.
 Pub 2 mins walk.
+5 minute drive to Bowood Park Golf Course.
 Note: Local fishing is available 4miles away from the property named Ferndale course fishing.

 The market town of Camelford is located close to Cornwall's north coast and is situated for exploring the wild country of Bodmin Moor and the high cliffs, hidden coves, fishing villages and surfing beaches that populate this beautiful area.
 The nearest beach to Camelford is Trebarwith Strand only around five miles away.
 Nearby Wadebridge has a shopping centre and the Camel Trail, while Padstow, Rock, Polzeath, Port Isaac, where Doc Martin is filmed and Tintagel can all be reached in less than 20 minutes.